darneymartin/scaffold/README.md

 versiosn are associated with the python and python3 command.

 ### project-setup.sh
+Example Usage `./project-setup.sh -p python3 -d ~/my-new-project` <br />
-Sets up a basic Python project and creates all the requirements for .vscode
+Sets up a basic Python project for Visual Studio Code.
+Automatically creates virtual environment and .vscode settings

 ### service-setup.sh
 Running the `service-setup.sh` will create a custom service that is setup to run a Python program through a python virtual environment.

 ### To Download and Run: